pSreeTeja/lambda-apigw-codedeploy-canary/README.md

 Implement safe canary deployments for a Lambda function behind API Gateway using AWS CDK (TypeScript).

-- Each new deployment sends a small percentage (e.g., 10%) of traffic to the new Lambda version.
+### Objectives:

-- If the new version works fine, traffic automatically shifts to 100% new version after a defined interval.
+- Gradually shift traffic to a new Lambda version using canary deployment strategies.
-- If errors occur, traffic rolls back automatically to the stable version using CloudWatch alarms.
+- Automatically roll back to the stable version if errors or latency issues are detected.
+- Leverage AWS services like CodeDeploy and CloudWatch for seamless traffic management and monitoring.

 ---

-## ⚙️ Key AWS Components Involved
+## ⚙️ Key AWS Components

-- **Lambda Function** – Business logic.
+- **Lambda Function**: Core business logic.
-- **Lambda Versions & Aliases** – Enable routing between old & new versions.
+- **Lambda Versions & Aliases**: Manage traffic routing between versions.
-- **API Gateway** – Exposes Lambda alias as an HTTP endpoint.
+- **API Gateway**: Exposes the Lambda alias as an HTTP endpoint.
-- **CodeDeploy** – Handles traffic shifting (canary/linear) during deployment.
+- **CodeDeploy**: Automates traffic shifting and rollback during deployments.
-- **CloudWatch Alarms** – Monitor errors/latency and trigger rollback.
+- **CloudWatch Alarms**: Tracks errors/latency to trigger rollbacks.
-- **CDK (TypeScript)** – Infrastructure as code.
+- **CDK (TypeScript)**: Infrastructure as code for defining resources.

 ---